PNWDrew/dpos-pool/README.md

 - "7725849364280821971S" for shift
 - "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark
 - "8691988869124917015R" for rise
 ## This forked version of dakk's lisk-pool script has been stripped of coin specific info in config for easier set-up.
 Replace XXXX with appropriate info for your application.
-You can also just fork or clone his original version.
+You can also just fork or clone his original version and make same edits.
 This must be run alongside a node.

 LWF uses ports 18124 for node and nodepay.
 Remove/replace donation address example.
 Otherwise follow configuration instructions below.
 For LWF usage (or any older lisk forks, Shift, Sauco) you must also edit liskpool.py slightly after cloning onto your vps.